What is the difference between PDM and PLM

 Aspect PDM PLM

 Scope Focused on technical product data.
-Covers the entire product lifecycle.
+Covers the entire product life-cycle.

 Primary Users Engineers and designers.
 Cross-functional teams including marketing, R&D, and supply chain.